dsj7419/GynTree/assets/docs/CONTRIBUTING.md

 # Contributing to GynTree

 First off, thank you for considering contributing to GynTree!
-It's people like you that make GynTree such a great tool.
-We welcome contributions from everyone, whether it's a bug report, feature suggestion, or code contribution.
+I welcome contributions from everyone, whether it's a bug report, feature suggestion, or code contribution.

 ## Code of Conduct